taipioca/ybb_cfg/README.md

 - Setting a Budget Alert
   - If you'd like to be notfied when you are approaching amount of cost for the month, in your Google Cloud Console navigate to **Billing > Budgets & alerts**.
   - Here you can set budget alerts.

+# Render Deployment
+- Some Notes
+  - We use Render to host and deploy the live site
+  - We have two services set up (Done 5/31/2024.
+This is just for reference):
+    - Web service: for hosting the live site.
+    - Redis: for caching and storing information.
+Ensure that the location of this service is set to the same location as the web service.
+What's important here is the Redis URL, which should be set as an environment variable in the web service above as follows: REDIS_URL = "redis://red-xxxxxxxxxx"
+- Current Capabilities (Free tier)
+  - Will spin down with inactivity, so each load/reload of the site after it is inactive may take up to 50 seconds to load.
+- Upgrading to speed up loading of the site
+  - Click on "Upgrade Your Instance" in the header to switch to a paid instance with better support.